 Abstract.
-The critical zone (CZ) is the Earth's skin skin of the Earth, where rock, water, air, and life interact-, playing a pivotal role in sustaining ecological processes and life-supporting resources.
-Understanding these interactions, especially in forested headwater catchments, is key for managing essential to manage water resources, predicting predict environmental responses, and assessing assess human impacts.
-We Here, we present a novel dataset from the Weierbach Experimental Catchment in

-5 Luxembourg, derived from a year-long high-frequency monitoring campaign that focused on groundwater physico-chemical parameters.
-Through meticulous physicochemical parameters.
+The critical zone (CZ) is the skin of the Earth, where rock, water, air, and life interact, playing a pivotal role in sustaining ecological processes and life-supporting resources.
+Understanding these interactions, especially in forested headwater catchments, is essential to manage water resources, predict environmental responses, and assess human impacts.
+Here, we present a novel dataset from the Weierbach Experimental Catchment in Luxembourg, derived from a year-long high-frequency monitoring campaign focused on groundwater physicochemical parameters.

-Through rigorous data collection and rigorous quality control, parameters such as electrical conductivity, dissolved oxygen, oxidation-reduction potential, and pH were measured, offering new providing insights into the CZ's hydrological and biogeochemical dynamics.
-The dataset highlights the intricate interplay Although the one-year data set offers valuable observations, it

-10 represents an initial step toward understanding long-term patterns.
-The data highlight the interaction between redox reactions, pH, and ion exchange processes, as well as the influence of seasonal variability and flowline interactions on solute transport.
-By providing a detailed view of the catchment's response to hydrological changesseasonal hydrological variability, although these interpretations are limited by the temporal scope of the study.
+Through rigorous data collection and quality control, parameters such as electrical conductivity, dissolved oxygen, oxidation-reduction potential, and pH were measured, providing insights into the CZ's hydrological and biogeochemical dynamics.
+Although the one-year data set offers valuable observations, it represents an initial step toward understanding long-term patterns.
+The data highlight the interaction between redox reactions, pH, and seasonal hydrological variability, although these interpretations are limited by the temporal scope of the study.

-By offering a detailed snapshot of the response of the catchment to hydrological variations, this dataset fills a significant gap

-- 15 contributes to addressing key gaps in CZ research, offering a valuable resource and serves as a foundation for advancing our understanding of hydro-biogeochemical catchment processes.
-The datasets introduced in this contribution may be leveraged by researchers and practitioners aiming hydrobiogeochemical processes at the catchment scale.
+By offering a detailed snapshot of the response of the catchment to hydrological variations, this dataset contributes to addressing key gaps in CZ research and serves as a foundation for advancing our understanding of hydrobiogeochemical processes at the catchment scale.
 Despite the limited observation period, the data set provides insights that can be integrated with long-term monitoring efforts.
-Researchers and practitioners can use these data to refine models, inform land management practices, and foster a more holistic understanding of catchment - 20 biogeochemistry decisions, and improve understanding of the biogeochemistry of the catchment.
+Researchers and practitioners can use these data to refine models, inform land management decisions, and improve understanding of the biogeochemistry of the catchment.